It’s important to have an emergency plan so if your cat or dog suddenly needs medical care, you won’t be caught off guard.

 - Consider how long it would take you to travel to the emergency vet clinic – physical distance is not as important as the amount of time it takes.
 Also, in the case of emergency, ask the veterinary hospital the anticipated waiting time.
 A hospital farther away with a shorter waiting time may be a better option.

 - Write down the emergency clinic’s number and keep it somewhere handy, like on the fridge, in a drawer, or on your phone, so you won’t have to spend time looking it up if an accident happens.
-You can also keep our address handy, or look us up on your mobile phone to get directions to the hospital.

 - Rapid breathing